 - Run a virus and malware scan – Even if you believe that only your email was compromised it never hurts to run a virus and malware scan to ensure that your machine is clear of infections.

 - If you believe that your machine was compromised or if your virus and/or malware scans turned up an infection, you should have it looked by an IT specialist.
-If it is campus owned, either contact your local IT representative or contact the Help Desk so that one can be dispatched to you.
+If it is campus owned, either contact your local IT representative or contact the IT Service Desk so that one can be dispatched to you.
 If it is a personal machine, it can go to a local service center in your area.

 *Information taken in part or whole from University of Notre Dame's OIT.